SumeghaGodara/snakemake/_build/html/_sources/basic_tutorial.md.txt

 - [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/sateeshperi/snakemake2019.git/binder?urlpath=rstudio)

-- We're mostly going to work in the file editor and the terminal of Rstudio; to get started, open the terminal, and execute:**
+- We're mostly going to work in the file editor and the terminal of Rstudio; to get started, open the terminal, and execute following to to get a shorter terminal prompt.**
 ```bash
 PS1='$ '
 ```
-to get a shorter terminal prompt.

 # Getting started - your first Snakefile